How Smart Agriculture Sensors Can Help Feed the WorldPosted on September 4, 2019

 By 2025, the market share for smart agriculture is expected to hit $15.3 billion.

-There are a whole host of reasons to adopt smart agriculture technology.
-The ability to collect and analyse vast quantities of data in a fast, meaningful way enables huge leaps in practices with regards to efficiency and yield sizes, allowing farmers to save money and see advanced ROI.
+For one, it allows you to quickly collect and analyse vast amounts of data.
+Furthermore, it enables huge leaps in practices with regards to efficiency and yield sizes.
+Lastly, it enables farmers to save money and improve ROI.

 With data collected from smart sensors and transmitters, it’s possible to predict the outcomes of your efforts before you undertake them, minimising risk and waste.

 It also allows farmers to remotely control irrigation and conserve limited and expensive water supplies.